kuopinghsu/FreeRTOS-RISCV/README.md

     cd FreeRTOS-RISCV && make

 # Run

+Requirement: Install the toolchains.
+See details in simple-riscv "Building toolchains" section.

 Clone <A Href="https://github.com/kuopinghsu/simple-riscv">simple-riscv</A> and copy the FreeRTOS's demo to simple-riscv 'sw' folder.
 The demo can be run in the RTL sim and softwar simultor of simple-riscv.
 See details in simple-riscv.